s0pau/Cosm4J/README.md

 ## Config
 CosmConfig contains the configuration needed for the library.
-User preferences are loaded from config.properties into CosmObject, overwriting the default value if user preference is specified.
+User preferences are loaded from config.properties into ConnectedObject, overwriting the default value if user preference is specified.

-## CosmObject
+## ConnectedObject
-CosmObject is the interface for all objects that can be directly accessed via Cosm's restful API.
+ConnectedObject is the interface for all objects that can be directly accessed via Cosm's restful API.

 ## RESTful Requests

-RESTful request can be made to any implementation of CosmObjects(model) via the corresponding implementaion of Requesters:
+RESTful request can be made to any implementation of ConnectedObjects(model) via the corresponding implementaion of Requesters:

 <ul>
 <li>Feed -> FeedRequester</li>